netxms/netxms-doc/admin/advanced.rst

        $1 - current interface, object of 'Interface' type
      - true/false - boolean - whether interface should be created
    * - Hook\:\:AcceptNewNode
      - Hook that is executed on a new node add.
-This script should return 1 if node should be added.
-In case if script returns nothing or something other than 1 - node will not be added.
      - $ipAddr - IP address of the node being processed

        $ipNetMask - netmask of the node being processed

        $macAddr - MAC address of the node being processed

-       $zoneId - zone ID of the node being processed
+       $zoneUIN - zone UIN of the node being processed
      - true/false - boolean - whether node should be created
    * - Hook\:\:DiscoveryPoll
-     - Hook that is executed at the ens of discovery poll
+     - Hook that is executed at the end of discovery poll
      - $node - current node, object of 'Node' type
      - none
    * - Hook\:\:PostObjectCreate